mdchambers/dissertation/paper_outline.md

-An Integrative Anlysis of Groucho Activity In Early Fly Devlopment
+An Integrative Analysis of Groucho Activity In Early Fly Devlopment
 ==================================================================

 [TOC]